tphummel/blog/_posts/2013-10-13-realtime-data-client.md

 ### what would come next

-More clients consuming the websocket channel for new data.
+More web clients consuming the websocket channel.
+Or a dashboard of graphics each using the data in different ways.

 - A transcript showing the previous 10 matches.
 - Gathering context for the previous match.
 Run against a panel of db queries.